Tommyzhou1/spotify-react-app/README.md

 # spotify-react-app

-spotify-react-app is a react app for evaluating the types of music you listen to and make best recommendations out of it.
+spotify-react-app is a react-based app for evaluating the types of music you listen to and make best recommendations out of it.

 ## Installation